ramonwirsch/fopRenderer/README.md

 # fopRenderer
-Gradle Plugin for Validating XMLs and rendering them with Apache FOP
+Gradle Plugin for Validating XMLs and rendering them with Apache FOP.

+*Note: The plugin is no longer in active development by me.
+I will try to maintain existing functionality whenever needed.
+Also see 'Contributing'.*

 ## Usage